 Inbox.
 Power through your inbox.
 Delete the crap.
 Skim or read the newsletters.
 Mark things to read later.

 Play.
 Exercise your creative muscle.
 Write in your journal.
 Make a visionboard (oops, I just lost half the crowd).
-Or do a Creative Copy Challenge.
+Or do whatever creative hobby you practice.

 Draft.
-Draft articles, reports, letters or blog posts about productive things you can do while having a beer with salmon cheese spread.
+Draft articles, reports, letters or blog posts about productive things you can do while having a beer with pimento cheese and crackers.
 Edit and publish later.

 What productive work-related things do you do while you’re enjoying a beverage?